bernis-bicom/prov.dtbicom.xyz/README.md

 2. Add a device with MAC + SIP auth credentials.
 3. The device config is generated dynamically at `/yealink/{mac}.cfg`.

+If you want BLFs/keys managed by PBXware, set the PBX server "Upstream base URL" to the PBXware provisioning path (for example:
+`https://mt.dtbicom.xyz/prov/yealink/`).
+When set, the provisioning server will fetch `${MAC}.cfg` from that upstream URL and return it to the phone.

 ## Environment variables

 - `ADMIN_USER`: admin username (default `admin`).